Central Catholic High School

 In 1998, on the school's 75th anniversary, more than 1500 alumni and spouses attended the celebration, demonstrating the powerful influence the school has had upon its graduates and their families.

+In 2000/2001 a final restoration was completed, incorporating the convent to the main school building.
 Begun as a parish school, Blessed Sacrament School continues to serve primarily students who live in the parish.
-Generally, 90% or more of the students attending the school belong to the parish.
-As space permits, the school offers enrollment to non-parishioners and to non-Catholics
+As space permits, the school offers enrollment to non-parishioners and to non-Catholics.

-Accreditations
+• Accreditations

 Blessed Sacrament School is accredited by Cognia.
 We are also recognized as a two time Blue Ribbon school by the United States Department of Education.

-Admissions Process
+• Admissions

 Entering kindergarteners must turn five prior to September 30.